UdoUchee/buildDiceGame/readme.md

 1. Update the "message" DOM node so that it states who's turn it is
 1. Update the scores for each player
 1. Display the scores in their scoreboards
+1. Check if a player has won.
+If so, change the message to "Player X has won!"
+1. Hide the Roll Dice Button and show the Reset Button.
+Hint: use display none/block